-During the year under review, none of the Directors had significant contracts with the Company or any other body corporate other than their contracts of service (2021: none).
+During the year under review, none of the Directors had significant contracts with the Company or any other body corporate other than their contracts of service with TWUL (2022: none).

 Future outlook

 The future outlook of the Company is discussed in the Strategic Report.